-How long before he starts muttering, like Wilford Brimley, the old, bedraggled manager in The Natural, "I shoulda been a farmer... "?
+How long before he starts muttering, like Wilford Brimley, playing Pop Fisher, the old, bedraggled manager in The Natural, "I shoulda been a farmer... "?

 Now we find out that only 4 Red Sox players went to the funeral of Sox legend Johnny Pesky.

 To his credit, David Ortiz, whom I have slammed in this blog as much as I've slammed any person, not only went, but said the right thing about it to Sox station WEEI: "The funeral is the last goodbye you give to a friend.
-There's no way you're a friend with somebody, that person passes away and you're not going to show up to his funeral."
+There's no way you're a friend with somebody, that person passes away, and you're not going to show up at his funeral."

 The Sox aren't just losing, they're an unholy mess, both on the field and off.
 To borrow a line from Met fan Jerry Seinfeld, "The whole system's breaking down!"

-The blog Obnoxious Boston Fan (see link to the left) tells as much of the sordid story as the Globe's length limit will allow.
+The blog Obnoxious Boston Fan tells as much of the sordid story as the Globe's length limit will allow.

 But I'm not sure even they deserve this.
 Losing, yeah.
 A team that, intentionally or not, embarrasses them at every turn?

 True, the Yankees are in a tough situation right now, made tougher by the fact that, as rumored yesterday, Ivan Nova has, indeed, gone on the Disabled List; and also by the Tampa Bay Rays winning last night, cutting the Yanks' AL East lead to just 2 1/2 games.

 Injured players such as CC Sabathia (pitching tonight against the Indians in Cleveland), Alex Rodriguez, and, possibly before the season runs out, Andy Pettitte, are coming back.